CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 ridge(s) reaches the seafloor for a water depth :math:`h_{wu}=\min[h_w(i,j),h_w(i+1,j),h_w(i,j+1),h_w(i+1,j+1)]`.
 Given the formulation of :math:`C_b` in equation :eq:`Cb`, the seabed stress components are non-zero only when :math:`h_u > h_{cu}`.

-The maximum seabed stress depends on the weigth of the ridge above hydrostatic balance and the value of :math:`k_2`.
+The maximum seabed stress depends on the weight of the ridge above hydrostatic balance and the value of :math:`k_2`.
 It is, however, the parameter :math:`k_1` that has the most notable impact on the simulated extent of landfast ice.
 The value of :math:`k_1` can be changed at runtime using the namelist variable ``k1``.
 The grounding scheme can be turned on or off using the namelist logical basalstress.